 Stroke & Turn Judge Training

 The primary function of all officials is to ensure "fair and equitable competition."
 The way a Stroke & Turn Judge performs this function is to ensure that all competitors comply with the technical rules of the event in which they are competing.
-CCS and USA Swimming have adopted the philosophy that all competitors, regardless of age (from the 5 year old to the national champion), must conform to the technical rules.
+SCS and USA Swimming have adopted the philosophy that all competitors, regardless of age (from the 5 year old to the national champion), must conform to the technical rules.
 To begin training, an individual must reach out to the Meet Ref and request the opportunity to train at his/her meet.

 The minimum age to become an official is 18.
 Anyone wishing to become an official will start as a Stroke & Turn Judge.
 Training to become a Stroke & Turn Judge consists of studying the technical rules for the strokes and relays, working a minimum of 6 sessions as a trainee on-deck with a series of certified officials, taking and passing an athlete protection online course, passing a background check, and passing (80% score or better) an online, open-book, multiple choice test.
 The number of on-deck training sessions can vary by individual.
 Some trainees are more comfortable with one or more additional sessions.